Areas of supervision

 The following are some of the areas in which we would welcome enquiries from suitably-qualified applicants.

-Students should approach the Deputy Co-Director, Vassiliki Kolocotroni with a research proposal of 1000 words and a short cv.
+Students should approach the Director, Vassiliki Kolocotroni with a research proposal of 1000 words and a short cv.

 - Politics: All areas of Soviet and post-Soviet history and politics, including elite formation, parties, voting and elections, participation and protest, foreign policy, and in cultural forms – posters and monuments(Stephen White); comparative politics of radical left parties post-1989, particularly their organizational, strategic and programmatic transformation; the politics of protest in Southern Europe; the European politics of the financial crisis (Myrto Tsakatika); and in the politics of Latin America, including conflict and violence, gender and feminist politics and development (Mo Hume).